Qrouger/PPIFold/README.md

 ### Result

 This pipeline have a cutoff on PAE, iQ-score and hiQ-score.
 An alert is set for proteins with MSA depth lower than 100 sequences.<br>
-Result for proteins with less than 100 sequences in MSA is not accurate for validate or invalidate predict PPI.<br>
+/!\Result for proteins with less than 100 sequences in MSA is not accurate for validate or invalidate predict PPI.<br>

 >MSA depth<br>
 >Residue interaction table<br>